Podcast Cameras: The Essential Guide

 • Poor quality video and streaming reduces viewer focus by as much as 20%

 Is it possible to ‘fix’ bad video in post-production?
 Only to some degree.
-There’s only so much you can do to repair bad footage or make problems less noticeable to viewers.
+While powerful editing tools like Descript can help enhance your footage and smooth out minor issues, there’s only so much you can do to repair bad footage or make problems less noticeable to viewers.

 The bottom line is poor resolution and bad frame rates are costly and time-consuming to fix.